 Gradual Limping vs. Sudden Limping

-- Gradual: This kind of limp gets worse over time and typically results from a chronic condition like osteoarthritis or hip and elbow dysplasia.
+- Gradual: This kind of dog limp gets worse over time and typically results from a chronic condition like osteoarthritis or hip and elbow dysplasia.

 - Bone Diseases: Bone conditions that can cause limping include panosteitis (an inflammation of the long bones) and osteochondromatosis (bony growths on the long bones and vertebrae).
 The latter is treatable with surgery, whereas treatment for the former focuses mostly on pain management.

-- Joint Diseases: Many conditions cause canine joints and skeletal systems to degenerate more quickly than is normal.
+- Joint Diseases: Many conditions cause canine joints and skeletal systems to degenerate more quickly than normal.
 Osteoarthritis, hip dysplasia, and other diseases can leave dogs struggling to get around long before they’ve reached their senior years.
-Fortunately, the fact that these conditions are quite common means that pet parents have access to several trusted supplements.
+Fortunately, the fact that these conditions are quite common means that pet owners have access to several trusted supplements.